enonic/xp/modules/wem-admin-ui/README.md

-# WebApp Module
+# Admin UI Module

-This module contains all frontend source and WAR packaging.
+This module contains all frontend source.

-## Building the Client
+## Building the UI

 For now, we are using Grunt for building javascript sources.
 Please install Grunt (grunt-cli) in NPM before using it.
 After installing Grunt, run the following command to install Grunt dependencies: